 One thing attackers use to try and trick unsuspecting folks is a sense of urgency.
 They will tell you something is extremely wrong or your help is needed right away.
 The attackers try to trigger your fight or flight response hoping that you will act before you think.
 Some of these tactics include telling you that you have already been hacked.

 A recent phishing scam told Apple users that their Apple ID has been locked for security reasons.
 In order to unlock their ID they need to click the link!
 Once you click the link the attackers will ask for your Apple ID and password.
 People will enter the information thinking it is Apple’s website (because it looks like it is).

-The best way to combat this is to never react before you think when you get an urgent email, phone call or text.
+The best way to protect yourself from this type of phishing attack is to never react before you think when you get an urgent email, phone call or text.
 Take a few deep breaths first, and try to think if that particular company would contact you in that manner.